 If unsure of the specifics behind each type, read our blog post for more explanation.

-It’s easy to think that nothing will change throughout your 5-year mortgage term, so you probably haven’t considered the penalties.
-But when looking at fixed versus variable rates – there can be different consequences.
-Fixed rates often come with an IRD calculation that considers changes in market conditions over time, and they’re more likely to increase.
-Variable rates typically charge 3 months’ worth of setting date interest.
+It's easy to think that nothing will change throughout your 5-year mortgage, so you probably haven't considered the penalties.
+But when looking at fixed versus variable rates - there can be different consequences.
+Fixed rates often come with an IRD calculation that considers changes in market conditions over time, and they're more likely to increase.
+Variable rates typically charge three months' worth of setting date interest.

-It is an important factor because nearly 70% of fixed mortgages are broken before the term ends.
+It is essential because nearly 70% of fixed mortgages are broken before the term ends.
 Fixed-rate mortgages are okay when the penalty is your contract rate versus the Benchmark rate.
-However, when penalties are based on the Benchmark rate (sometimes called the Bank of Canada rate), it is typically much higher than your contract rate, resulting in greater penalties.
+However, when penalties are based on the Benchmark rate (sometimes called the Bank of Canada rate), it is typically much higher than your contract rate, resulting in more significant penalties.

 In some cases, penalties for breaking a fixed mortgage can sometimes be two to three times higher than a variable rate.
 However, while the interest rate is lower, lower penalties are sometimes best should anything happen down the line.

-Another consideration beyond just the interest rate is whether you will have a conventional or a high-ratio mortgage.
-Whenever possible, we recommend putting a 20 percent down payment on a new home, resulting in a conventional mortgage.
+Another consideration beyond the interest rate is whether you will have a conventional or a high-ratio mortgage.
+We recommend putting a 20 percent down payment on a new home, resulting in a conventional mortgage.
 However, not everyone can do this, meaning many buyers will have a high-ratio mortgage product.

 So, what does this mean?

-High-ratio mortgages need to be insured by either Genworth Financial, the Canada Mortgage and Housing Corporation (CMHC), or Canada Guaranty.
-It is due to the Bank Act, which will only allow financial institutions to lend up to 80 percent of the home’s purchase price without mortgage default insurance.
-Insurance on the mortgage is important to protect the lender should you default on payments, leaving the insurer to deal with the borrower.
+High-ratio mortgages must be insured by either Genworth Financial, the Canada Mortgage and Housing Corporation (CMHC), or Canada Guaranty.
+It is due to the Bank Act, which will only allow financial institutions to lend up to 80 percent of the home's purchase price without mortgage default insurance.
+Insurance on the mortgage is essential to protect the lender should you default on payments, leaving the insurer to deal with the borrower.